Spark-Innovations/sc4-hsm/doc/SC4-HSM user manual.md

 # Demo code

 The demo firmware includes a copy of TweetNaCl and a very (very!) minimal UI.
 There are also several "fun" demos to showcase the display and some of the other capabilities of the SC4-HSM.
 Just for fun, I even threw in a copy of TinyScheme.
 To explore the demo code, connect to the SC4-HSM using a terminal emulator (see the "Getting started" section above) and type "?" followed by a carriage return to get a list of commands.

+*NEW* There is now a [FIDO U2F](https://en.wikipedia.org/wiki/Universal_2nd_Factor) functionality for the SC4-HSM.
+The code for this lives in the git repository in the u2f branch.
+To access it, just check out the u2f branch, run "make", and then upload the resulting firmware.
+Press the "reset" button and then either one of the user buttons to get into U2F mode.
+(We are working on getting the device to present itself as a virtual com port and a U2F HID device at the same time, but that is not yet working.)

 ## Cryptgraphy and security